My child has gone vegetarian or vegan… what should I cook?

 Vitamin B12

-You can find vitamin B12 in dairy products, eggs, nutritional yeast, nori seaweed sheets and shitake mushroom but most vegans choose to supplement with Vitamin B12 as it is difficult to get enough.
-The BetterYou Vitamin B12 Boost Oral Spray is a handy and tasty way of taking it.
+You can find vitamin B12 in dairy products, eggs, nutritional yeast, nori seaweed sheets, and shiitake mushrooms, but most vegans choose to supplement with Vitamin B12 because it is difficult to get enough.
+I suggest a methylated vitamin B12, which is more bioavailable, and you will spot the name methylcobalamin on the label.
+The cyanocobalamin form of vitamin B12 is harder for humans to synthesise.

 Breakfast Strategies

-- For a veggie or vegan child breakfast is an incredibly important meal of the day as school food options maybe limited or unpalatable.
+- For a veggie or vegan child, breakfast is an incredibly important meal of the day, as school food options may be limited or unpalatable.

 - Eating protein and fibre at breakfast are the best ways to keep them full up until lunch.

-- Protein fuelled smoothies can be slurped on the way to school if you run out of time.
+- Protein-fuelled smoothies can be slurped on the way to school if you run out of time.

 Lunch Box Strategies